seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/arraystringmethods2.md

 ````

 Notes:
-* In order to do this problem, you should be familiar with "string.split", and the "join" method.
+* In order to do this problem, you should be familiar with "str.split", and the "join" methods.

 ### !end-question